shipt/py-volley/docs/docs/models/overview.md

 - JSONSerializer converts the bytes to dict: {"hello":"world"}

-- PydanticModelHandler is the default handler.
+- PydanticModelHandler is the default handler for most profiles.
 User creates Pydantic models for input and output data with the following definition:

 ```python